valdes3080/ecommerce-data-warehouse-pipeline/README.md

 # E-Commerce Data Warehouse Pipeline (EcomDW)

-Overview
+Overview:

-An end-to-end data engineering project that simulates a production data warehouse environment using SQL Server, SSIS, and SSRS.
+This project demonstrates an end-to-end data engineering pipeline built using SQL Server and SSIS.

+The system generates synthetic sales data using Python, ingests it through an automated ETL pipeline, loads it into a dimensional data warehouse, and exposes the data for analytics using SSRS.

+The goal is to simulate a production-style data warehouse pipeline.

 ## Key Engineering Concepts Demonstrated